Wiki · Concept · Last reviewed June 23, 2026

 Benchmark Contamination

-Benchmark contamination is the leakage of evaluation material into training, tuning, retrieval, or release optimization, making AI benchmark scores look stronger than the system's unseen-world capability.
+Benchmark contamination is the leakage of evaluation material into training, tuning, retrieval, or release optimization, making an AI benchmark score less reliable as evidence of unseen-world capability.

 Definition

-Benchmark contamination occurs when the examples, answers, rubrics, hidden patterns, or close paraphrases of an evaluation benchmark become available to the model or developer process before the evaluation is treated as evidence.
-The leak may happen through pretraining data, fine-tuning data, reinforcement learning, retrieval indexes, synthetic data, public leaderboards, benchmark-specific prompting, or repeated release optimization.
+Benchmark contamination occurs when the examples, answers, rubrics, reference solutions, hidden test patterns, or close paraphrases of an evaluation benchmark become available to the model or developer process before the evaluation is treated as evidence.
+The leak may happen through pretraining data, fine-tuning data, preference data, reinforcement learning, retrieval indexes, synthetic data, public leaderboards, benchmark-specific prompting, or repeated release optimization.

 Contamination is not always intentional cheating.
-Large-scale web training can absorb public benchmark files, solutions, code repositories, forum discussions, model answers, and derivative datasets.
-The result is still the same governance problem: the score becomes less reliable.
+Large-scale web training can absorb public benchmark files, code repositories, solutions, discussion threads, model answer dumps, tutorials, translated copies, and derivative datasets.
+Product teams can also optimize prompts and scaffolds against public leaderboards without changing model weights.
+Either way, the governance problem is the same: the score becomes harder to interpret.

 Why It Matters